ordinals/ord/docs/src/guides/collecting/sparrow-wallet.md

 #### Sparrow wallet is not showing a transaction/UTXO, but I can see it on mempool.space!

 Make sure that your wallet is connected to a bitcoin node.
-To validate this, head into the `Preferences`-> `Server` settings, and click `Edit Existing Connection`
+To validate this, head into the `Preferences`-> `Server` settings, and click `Edit Existing Connection`.

 ![](images/troubleshooting_01.png)

-From there you can select a node and click `Test Connection` to validate that Sparrow is able to connect successfully
+From there you can select a node and click `Test Connection` to validate that Sparrow is able to connect successfully.

 ![](images/troubleshooting_02.png)